-Criteria and procedures for a withdrawal due to significant medical reasons are available in the Health Services Office.
+Criteria and procedures for a withdrawal due to significant medical reasons are available in the Health Services office.

-Medical withdrawals provide students an opportunity to withdraw from a class(es) after the withdrawal date due to a medical/psychological reason or a personal crisis.
-Tuition refunds are not granted for medical withdrawals.
-Medical withdrawals are only granted after the semester has ended and the student has received an "F" grade for the semester.
-Medical withdrawals are honored within the past 5 years and no more than 2 terms will be honored.
-A medical withdrawal is offered as an option only after the semester withdrawal period has ended.
+Medical withdrawals provide students an opportunity to withdraw from a class(es) after the withdrawal date due to a medical/ psychological reason or a personal crisis.
+Tuition refunds are not granted for medical withdrawal.
+Medical withdrawals are only granted for an "F" grade.
+Medical withdrawals are honored within the past 5 years.
+No more than 2 terms will be honored.
+Medical withdrawal is offered as an option only after the regular withdrawal period has ended.
 Students requesting a medical withdrawal should contact Health Services at 847.925.6268.